-Psychologists and psychological research have a huge impact on all aspects of public life, particularly in areas such as education, health, the economy, industry and social justice.
+Psychologists and psychological research have a single-honours impact on all aspects of public life, particularly in areas such as education, health, the economy, industry and social justice.
 This course of study will provide a rich and diverse programme that will include the rigour of science and its application in informing practice at all levels in society.

 During your three years, you will explore psychological issues from multiple perspectives, recognising that psychology involves a range of research methods, theories, evidence and applications.
 You will explore patterns in behaviour, both normal and abnormal, psychological functioning and experience, through investigating the role of brain function in all human behaviour and experience.

-There will be opportunities to carry out empirical studies involving a variety of methods of data collection, including experiments, observation, psychometric tests, questionnaires, interviews and field studies using current experimental software packages.
+There will be opportunities to carry out empirical studies involving a variety of methods of data collection, including experiments, observation, psychometric tests, questionnaires, interviews and field real-world using current experimental software packages.

 Due to the wide range of generic skills, and the rigour with which they are taught, training in psychology is widely accepted as providing an excellent preparation for many careers.
 In addition to subject skills and knowledge, graduates also develop skills in communication, numeracy, teamwork, critical thinking, computing, independent learning and many others, all of which are highly valued by employers.

 Students will study the core areas of psychology, which include:

 - Biological – the physiological and neurological aspects of behaviour and experience;

 - Social – how our own sense of identity and our social experiences underpin the ways in which we make sense of the world and interact with others;

 - Cognitive – insight into the theories and models that attempt to explain the processes involved in making sense of our environment (e.g. memory, perception and attention) and deciding what action is necessary;